 #8.
-Insight development should involve more than the insight team, which is why it is important for them to build relationships with other departments.
+Insight development should involve more than the marketing, market research and insight teams, which is why it is so important for them to build relationships with other departments.

 Following these 8 ideas will make your business one of the most successful in insight development.
 How would that feel?
 Read the full article HERE.
 Insight development may be difficult, but it’s not impossible.
 Never give up!

-These are some ideas and processes for avoiding failure or even more importantly, learning (a lot) from them.
-Whether it is in business management, innovation or customer understanding, you can learn from the best, so you don't have to make the same mistakes.
-I hope you appreciate it!
+These are just a few ideas and processes for avoiding failure or even more importantly, learning (a lot) from them.
+Whether it is in business management, innovation or customer understanding, you can learn from the best, so you don’t have to make the same mistakes they made.